Builder's Risk Insurance Explained: Coverage, Exclusions, Cost Factors, and Who Needs It

 Builder’s risk insurance helps protect the property under construction.

-General liability insurance helps protect against claims from third parties, such as:
+General liability insurance helps protect against third-party claims, such as:

 - Bodily injury